ahmed88lk/math_Forevryone/README.md

-# Visualiseur Maths
+# AL-KHWARIZMI

-**Visualiseur Maths** is a Python application that generates and visualizes math animations from natural language concepts, powered by Google Gemini and ManimGL.
+**AL-KHWARIZMI** is a Python application that generates and visualizes math animations from natural language concepts, powered by Google Gemini and ManimGL.

 ---